Yothabo/mkn-ms-v2/docs/INTERNAL_DOSSIER.md

 The MKN Management System v2 is intentionally built and optimized for a mobile-first, Termux-only environment.
 This approach prioritizes:

 ### 1. Self-Sufficiency
-Every module, service, and feature operates independently within Termux, minimizing reliance on external servers or desktop tooling.
-This ensures that the system can run and evolve entirely from a mobile device.
+Every module, service, and feature operates independently within Termux, minimizing reliance on external servers.

 ### 2. Experimentation and Prototyping
-Frontend simulation and mock services allow rapid testing of architectural decisions, UI flows, and state management without waiting for backend dependencies.
-Each simulated feature mirrors real-world behavior, enabling realistic validation.
+Frontend simulation allows rapid testing of architectural decisions without waiting for backend dependencies.

 ### 3. Scalable Architecture
-While currently mobile-constrained, the system’s modular design supports future expansion:
+The modular design supports future expansion to multi-branch support and full backend integration.
-* Multi-branch support
-* Full backend integration with real APIs
-* Integration of live notifications, cloud storage, and advanced analytics

-### 4. Mobile-Optimized Performance
-Termux imposes resource limitations.
-Every dependency, render cycle, and file operation is chosen for efficiency and responsiveness.
-The architecture balances functionality with minimal CPU and memory overhead.

-### 5. Proof of Concept for Broader Ecosystems
-The design demonstrates principles that can scale to any small- to medium-sized organizational management system.
-This includes modular feature expansion, API-ready service layers, and portable deployment strategies.

 **Core Vision:**
 Empower mobile-first environments to run production-grade applications independently.
-Every feature built, from authentication to attendance tracking, reflects a deliberate philosophy of simplicity, maintainability, and future-proof modularity, with Termux as the primary development and execution platform.
+Every feature reflects a philosophy of simplicity and maintainability, with Termux as the primary platform.

 ---

 **Note:**
-This system represents a live architectural prototype built under mobile constraints for research, validation, and demonstration purposes.
-It operates as a functional simulation, not a production backend implementation — all authentication and data persistence remain local.
+This system represents a live architectural prototype built under mobile constraints.
+It operates as a functional simulation; all authentication and data persistence remain local.